cbajapan/swift-fcsdk-ios/README.md

 #### Please check this repository regularly for beta releases.

-We are happy to introduce *DocC* documenation for FCSDKiOS.
-Simply build the documentaion with **Command + Control + Shift + D** in your app or open the **FCSDKiOS.doccarchive** file and have all the documentation that you need right in Xcode along with a tutorial of how to build an app with FCSDKiOS.
+We are happy to introduce *DocC* documenation for FCSDK_iOS.
+Simply build the documentaion with **Command + Control + Shift + D** in your app or open the **FCSDK_iOS.doccarchive** file and have all the documentation that you need right in Xcode along with a tutorial of how to build an app with FCSDK_iOS.